-If you are having collection and/or accounts receivable problems, the Law Office of Attorney Gordon E. Feener can evaluate your specific circumstances and help you tailor a program to address your specific needs.
+If you are having collection and/or accounts receivable problems, the Law Office of Gordon E Feener, Esq. can evaluate your specific circumstances and help you tailor a program to address your specific needs.

 For the attention and devotion your case deserves.

 The following is a partial list of suggestions:

 - Keep accurate records of the goods or services provided

 - Provide goods or services pursuant to a contract or authorization